vibudh2209/D2/README.md

 **Create the project**

 Before starting DD, create a project folder and create a text file named "logs.txt" within it, following this [format](temp/logs.txt).
-Here it is an explanation of how logs lines should be prepared:
+An overview of logs lines:

 | Line number | Value | Explanation |
 |:---|:---|:---|